-This course will teach students the core skills needed for gathering, cleaning, organizing, analyzing, interpreting, and visualizing data.
+(I, II) This course will teach students the core skills needed for gathering, cleaning, organizing, analyzing, interpreting, and visualizing data.
 Students will learn basic SQL for working with databases, basic Python programming for data manipulation, and the use and application of statistical and machine learning toolkits for data analysis.
 The course will be primarily focused on applications, with an emphasis on working with real (non-synthetic) datasets.
-Prerequisite: CSCI101 or CSCI261.
+Prerequisite: CSCI101 or CSCI102 or CSCI261 or CSCI200.